diversable/maurice/README.md

-WARNING:
+NOTICE:

-This software is under development and is currently in the prototype (pre-Alpha) phase.
+This software is under development and is currently in the prototype (Alpha) phase.

 _Pre-Requisites_: